San Giuseppe all'Aurelio: Description

 The facade is divided into three sections by pilasters made of tufa concrete.
 The entrance is topped by a ceramic depicting St. Joseph and Child with Angels.
 The interior has a nave with side aisles.
-In the apse is a tapestry depicting St. Joseph and Child, completed in 1915, from the Restoration Laboratory of the Vatican Tapestries, where he lay abandoned.
+In the apse is a tapestry depicting Saint Joseph and the Christ Child, completed in 1915, from the Restoration Laboratory of the Vatican Tapestries, where he lay abandoned.
 There is a Via Crucis which was made by Vasco Nasorri as well as a great ceramics (1986) and the apse, with the representation of an illuminated manuscript opened.
 At the main altar is a Last Supper by E. Hortis in 1981.